 - Investing in a reliable content delivery network (CDN)

+Website Responsiveness is the Mobile-First EraWith the number of mobile users, mobile searches have also grown.
+For example, did you know that 57% of all US online traffic is generated through mobile devices?
+And, for your mobile visitors, their browsing experience determines whether they will buy from you.
+Stats say that 52% of your potential customers would not to make a purchase after a negative mobile experience.
+Given these figures, it’s not surprising that Google is constantly striving to improve mobile users’ satisfaction and provide them with relevant results.
+This year, they finally rolled out the Mobile-First Index, meaning that they’re now indexing a mobile version of your site.
+And, to meets these standards, you need to make your site design highly responsive.
+What does this mean?
 Use Google’s Mobile-Friendly Test to check how friendly your pages are to mobile users.
 When optimizing your site, pay attention to the overall site’s usability, such as its speed and page layout.
 How appealing is your site to mobile users?
 Can they read your content and see your videos without having to zoom and pinch continually?
 What about your CTA’s and links- are they easy to tap?
 Does your content fit the screen size, irrespective of its size?
 Are your forms easy to fill out from mobile devices?

 Putting it All TogetherEven if you believed that SEO and web design have nothing in common, I hope this article proves you wrong.
 Your website design impacts visitors’ perceptions of your brand, making it feel professional and authoritative.
 Above all, it impacts user experiences and impacts their engagement and purchase decisions.
 These are all factors Google takes into account when ranking you.
 Featured image via DepositPhotos

 Searching for a tool to make cross-platform design a breeze?
 Desperate for an extension that helps you figure out the…